-How tech employers perceive bootcamp graduates versus graduates of four-year colleges
+How do tech employers perceive bootcamp graduates versus graduates of four-year colleges?

 But here’s the thing: you absolutely can still learn on the job if you’re willing to put in the extra time and hours to catch up with graduates of computer science programs.
 This willingness to continuously push and improve yourself as a programmer and software engineer will also increase your chances of upward mobility once you are hired.
 As Erik Gross, Co-founder of The Tech Academy put it:

 “If the hiring managers, recruiters, and other folks involved in vetting and employing developers will take the time to look into every aspect of a boot camp grad – including learning how they think; what their approach is to solving problems; and how hard they’re willing to work when trying to accomplish something, they’ll make a well-informed decision in bringing on a boot camp grad – in my experience, hiring an employee with less experience but more willingness to learn is a good way to go.” (ref)